luigi-asprino/fn2bn/README.md

 ## License

-- This package is distributed under licence [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+- This dataset is distributed under licence [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Authors